3 Father’s Day Activities for Preteens and Elementary Kids

 - Who’s the strongest person you know—and what makes that person so strong?

 Say: Father’s Day is a day we recognize all the great things about our dads, including their physical, emotional, mental, and spiritual strength.
-Father’s Day is also a day to recognize that we have an amazing, strong, and powerful Father in heaven—God, who loves us very much and is stronger than anyone.
+Father’s Day is also a day to recognize that we have an amazing, strong, and powerful Father in heaven, too—God.
+Our Father, God, loves us very much and is stronger than anyone.

-Close in prayer, thanking God for being a strong Father and for giving kids great dads and men in their lives.
+Close in prayer, thanking God for being a strong Father and for giving kids great dads and other father-like men in their lives.

 2. Muddy Situation

-Set out a dishpan full of mud.
+Set out the dishpan full of mud.
 Make sure the mud is wet enough for children to plunge their hands deep into it.
 Mix in several coins with the mud.
 When children arrive, tell them there’s money in the mud—all they have to do is dig for it and it’s theirs.
-Require each child to dig for the money.
+Let each child to dig for the money.

 Afterward, ask: